 The walking tour is over four hours long and takes you through some of the highlights (and lowlights) of Medellin’s tumultuous history.

 I only wish I would’ve taken the tour as soon as I arrived on my first visit to Medellin — it is best to do this on your first full day in Medellin.

 Read more about the other Medellin tours that I recommend.

-This free tout is a great way to get a feel of the city from a local perspective, because honestly, this city is best explored like a local.
+This free tour is a great way to get a feel of the city from a local perspective because honestly, this city is best explored like a local.
 If you don’t know anyone in Medellin, I’d recommend contacting this company to have a local Colombian plan your trip.
 I’ve organized a 5% discount with them for all my readers.